-- Implemented revenue generating Pink Bag residential textile collection program. - Received EPA Federal Grant for seven replacement garbage/recycling trucks. - Presented DEEP Webinar on "Creating and Improving School Recycling Programs." - Implemented Pouraway Containers in all schools and Government Center to remove liquid waste from garbage. - Managed the seven special monthly Scofield Collection events. - Sponsored AMERICA RECYCLES DAY Public event in Government Center Lobby. - Managed the Take It or Leave It and Book Swap Shop. - Conducted eight Annual Hazardous Waste Recycling collections events for over 500 residents. - Provided services to the monthly Scofield collection events from March November. - Continued the revising of collection routes to economize and efficiently collect garbage and recycling throughout the City. - Fully operated Transfer Station during replacement of fire suppression system project.
+- Implementing new Food Waste Recycling and composting program - Received Sustainable Ct Grant for Food Waste Recycling Program. - Managed the Take It or Leave It and Book Swap Shop. - Conducted eight Annual Hazardous Waste Recycling collections events for over 500 residents. - Provided services to the monthly Scofield collection events. - Continued the revising of collection routes to economize and efficiently collect garbage and recycling throughout the City. - Tracked and collected 267 tons of BOE mold waste

+Fully operated Transfer Station during replacement of fire suppression system project.

-Road Maintenance Division - The Road Maintenance Division is responsible for the maintenance of City roads and for paving roads and rebuilding sidewalks.
+Road Maintenance Division - The Road Maintenance Division is responsible for the maintenance of City roads, for paving roads and rebuilding sidewalks.
 The maintenance side includes street sweeping, pothole repair, sidewalk patching, large debris removal and curb repair.
 The Division is also responsible for the City's Leaf Pick-Up program during the month of November.
 This requires large equipment such as sweepers, dump trucks and front end loaders and the skill to operate them in the tight busy neighborhoods.

 During the winter months the Division is on call to respond to any winter weather event that may cause safety issues on the streets.
 This may include not only snow fall events, but icing which requires the deployment of plow trucks to lay down salt or other treatment.
-The 2019-2020 winter season had just 6 weather events that required plow trucks to be deployed.
-With only 11.5 inches of total snow fall it was a very light year, about half the average of 13 events, which resulted in less salt usage and less wear and tear on the equipment.
+The 2020-2021 winter season is up to 11 winter events by March 1st.
+With almost 50 inches of total snow fall and 4 city wide emergencies declared it has been a very challenging year.